Santiago de Cuba

 The view below is north on Calle Padre Pico – where the trams jogged between Calles Robert and Sagarra [see map].
 One can almost hear them chugging up this hill [Ray Gardiner]:

 The following view is south along Calle Corona [see map].
 Who can explain the track layout?
-[Ray Gardiner]
+Notice that motorists avoid parking on the streetcar tracks – even though they haven't been used in 51 years [Ray Gardiner]:

 The next three photographs were taken in January 2008 by Jürg Tanner of Switzerland [Jürg Tanner]: